awslabs/amazon-neptune-tools/neo4j-to-neptune/readme.md

 )
 ```

+**Note:** When running this command please use the syntax above, do not include `{stream:true}` in the command.
+Streaming the results back to the browser and then downloading them as a CSV will result in a file that will not be correctly processed by the conversion utility.

 The path that you specify for the export file will be resolved relative to the Neo4j _import_ directory. `apoc.export.csv.all` creates a single CSV file containing data for all nodes and relationships.

 ### Convert CSV